In General > s.a. [electromagnetism]; causality [light

 * Scharnhorst effect:

-Superluminal propagation in matter obtained by suppressing vacuum modes (> see casimir).
+Superluminal propagation in matter obtained by suppressing vacuum modes (> see casimir effect).

 * Slowdown: 1997, 17